nesaorg/Equivariant-Encryption-for-AI/README.md

 | **Compatibility with Existing Pipelines** | HE often requires extensive pipeline modifications. | EE requires a one-time transformation, after which pipelines operate as normal. |
 | **Clear Security Model & Robustness** | HE has strong theoretical foundations. | EE provides a massively complex, secure combinatorial search space, making brute-force attacks impossible. |

-## Nesa "Hack EE" Contest
+## Nesa "Hack EE" Competition

 We invite the community to examine and test the security claims of our Equivariant Encryption approach.
-As part of our commitment to transparency and continual refinement, we have organized a contest encouraging participants to probe for weaknesses and demonstrate potential exploits.
+As part of our commitment to transparency and continual refinement, we have organized a competition encouraging participants to probe for weaknesses and demonstrate potential exploits.

 For details, please visit:
 [https://github.com/nesaorg/Equivariant-Encryption-for-AI/blob/main/CONTEST.md](https://github.com/nesaorg/Equivariant-Encryption-for-AI/blob/main/CONTEST.md)